 North Carolina is committed to strengthening, enhancing, and expanding HCBS.
 Using these funds, we intend to strengthen and enhance the current direct care workforce which is essential to providing beneficiaries with high quality care.
-Additional resources are needed for people to transition into the home and community setting and to begin to receive person-centered HCBS.
-Using the existing infrastructure, North Carolina intends to expand the ability for people receive HCBS by increasing the number of people who receive HCBS waiver services.
+Additional resources are needed for people to transition into the home and community setting and to begin to receive personcentered HCBS.
+Under the existing HCBS waivers, North Carolina intends increase the number of people who receive HCBS waiver services.
 This action will reduce HCBS waiver waitlists while enhancing services and reducing barriers to care, thereby promoting transitions to the community.
 Other additional services can help enhance and strengthen HCBS, improving the quality of care and reducing the "churn" of beneficiaries in and out of facilities.
 For example, providing specialized therapy services as medically indicated can ease the transition into community settings.
 Offering additional training about infection control can help reduce diseases that may impair health.
 Additional services such as behavioral health initiatives and other supports can assist populations that previously did not have access to these services.
 Finally, we intend to strengthen the existing HCBS program infrastructure to provide additional training and to improve data collection so that beneficiaries can be connected to appropriate services and the NC Medicaid program can direct funding to areas in need of improvement.